What does Inherent Risk mean?

 Where possible, we are of the view that the determination of inherent risk is very useful.
 The reasons are:

 - It assists in identifying which controls are critical.
-For example in Fig 1, controls over "perimeter security compromised" are critical in that they reduce the inherent risk score from "20" to a residual risk position of "6".
+For example, controls over "perimeter security compromised" are critical in that they can reduce the inherent risk score from "20" to a residual risk position of "6".
 We can use this analysis to assist us in selecting which controls will be subject to periodic attestation in our compliance programs as "Key Controls".

 - Internal audit should focus their control audits on controls that are critical.
 As above, these are controls that reduce a high inherent risk by a substantial amount.